LouisCharlesC/safe/README.md

 # Make your multithreaded code safe and crystal clear!
-*All variables protected by a mutex should be wrapped in a safe object.*
+*Every variable protected by a mutex should be wrapped with safe.*

 [![Build Status](https://travis-ci.org/LouisCharlesC/safe.svg?branch=master)](https://travis-ci.org/LouisCharlesC/safe)
 ## Contents
-*safe* is a header-only library that helps you get your multithreaded code safe and understandable.
+*safe* is a header-only library that helps you get your multithreaded code safer and more understandable.
 This readme will walk you through the important features of the library using several code examples.
 Read on, and enjoy safe multithreading!
 - [Background](#Background)
 - [Overview](#Overview)